 For businesses particularly susceptible to DDoS attacks, for example, enterprises and larger organisations, investing in mitigation services, or at the very least assessing available options, may be worth your time.

-Cloudflare offers perhaps one of the most well-known such services, offering DDoS protection for a number of high-profile organisations including WikiLeaks, as well as having worked to mitigate a number of high profile attacks.
+Cloudflare offers perhaps one of the most well-known such services, offering DDoS protection for several high-profile organisations including WikiLeaks, as well as having worked to mitigate many high-profile attacks.
 The WireX botnet and the Spamhaus attack of 2013 serve as the best examples.

 There are many alternatives in the field of DDoS protection services, and many network and application delivery optimisation firms also offer mitigation against DDoS attacks.
-The WireX bornet, for example, was taken down as a result of a collaboration between a number of companies, including Cloudflare, but also RiskIQ, Flashpoint, Team Cymru, and Google.
+The WireX botnet, for example, was taken down as a result of a collaboration between several companies, including Cloudflare, but also RiskIQ, Flashpoint, Team Cymru, and Google.

 Other companies that fall into the camp include Akami, NETSCOUT Arbor, F5 Networks, Imperva, and Verisign.
-This is alongside a number of other options that perhaps don’t have the profile of the aforementioned group, including Neustar, DOSarrest and ThousandEyes.
+This is alongside many other options that perhaps don’t have the profile of the aforementioned group, including Neustar, DOSarrest, and ThousandEyes.

 Securing remote workers in the age of teleworking

 A handful of these providers also offer emergency coverage, as it’s known, which can be purchased when a DDoS attack is already in progress, to protect the business and its services against the worst elements of the wave.
 Others, meanwhile, require a longer-term contract when arranging mitigation for such attacks.